zeravshantechnologies/wg-failover/README.md

 - **Interface not found**: Verify interface names with `ip link show`
 - **Speed test fails**: Install `speedtest-cli` package
 - **No connectivity after switch**: Check gateway detection and routing tables
-- **Rapid interface switching**: The anti-flapping protection prevents switches within 30 seconds of each other
+- **Rapid interface switching**: The anti-flapping protection prevents rapid switching
+- **Route-all-traffic changes default route**: Be cautious when enabling `route_all_traffic` as it changes system's default route
+- **Multiple IP tests all failing**: Check if test IPs are reachable from your network

 ### Debug Mode